davidclin/my-cheatsheet/README.md

 4) Install dependency modules local to the function project (ie: boto3)
 <pre>
-   $ pip install boto3 -t ./
+   $ pip install boto3 -t ./   (-t installs packages into <dir>.
+By default this will not replace existing files/folders in <dir>.)
    $ pip install aws-xray-sdk -t ./
    $ pip install tox -t ./
 </pre>